vello-solutions/openapi/README.md

 ## Webhook signatures

 All webhook events that are sent yo your endpoints are signed by Vello using your endpoint"s secret token.
-Signature is included in each event"s Vello-Signature header.
+Signature is included in each event's Vello-Signature header.

 You can verify the request body using signature and by checking SHA-512 hash.